tarbadev/document_bot/README.md

 ---

 Built with ❤️ using Django, OpenAI, and Pinecone
+**Tested on:** Python 3.11 (recommended), Django 5.2.x, macOS/Ubuntu.